Sorry, you need to enable JavaScript to visit this website.

 Learning outcomes

-• a comprehensive understanding of techniques, and a thorough knowledge of the literature applicable to their own research
+• a comprehensive understanding of numerical methods and high-performance computing techniques applicable to their own research;

 Open Days